| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 Weyers, University of Wisconsin - River Falls.
 9. Teah Taylor, St.

+Mary of the Woods College.
 Individual Level I Western Horsemanship: 1.
 Ryann Piperno,

 University of Findlay.
 2. Grace Wolfington, West Texas A and M